reapp/new-site/source/_drafts/Announcing-Reapp-Beta.md

 applications.
 We've integrated with Cordova, and then integrated that with Amazon Login, Firebase, and a whole host of other endpoints.

-We've added lots of new components:
+We've added new components:

 - Gallery
-- Chat
+- Chat & ChatItem
-- Swiper (Swipe for options on lists)
+- Swiper (swipe-for-options lists)
-- Drawer ViewLists
+- ViewList Drawer-style slide up behavior

 If you're curious as to more of what's new since launch, here's the full
 changelog: